sumitkarn12/tryjhumki/content/_index.md

 ---
-title: "Hi There"
+title: "TryJhumki || Ears to dazzle"
-blurb: "Welcome to your new Hugo site."
+blurb: "Order earrings online"
 section:
     heading: "A Subsection"
     text: "You can put even more content in here."